-Are you facing an investigation for Paycheck Protection Program (PPP) loan fraud?
-Here are the charges that could be on the table.
+If you’re facing an investigation for Paycheck Protection Program (PPP), here are the charges that could be on the table.

-The low-cost (and potentially free) funds offered under the PPP have proven to be attractive not only to struggling businesses, but to larger companies and scam artists as well.
-This has led to concern of widespread fraud (and a few highly-publicized cases of fraudulent PPP loan applications), and it has forced various federal agencies to turn their attention to combatting PPP loan fraud.
+The low-cost (and potentially free) funds offered under the PPP have proven to be attractive not only to struggling businesses, but also to larger companies and scam artists.
+This has led to worry of widespread fraud (and a few highly-publicized cases of fraudulent PPP loan applications), and it has forced numerous federal agencies to turn their attention to combatting PPP loan fraud.

-At present, the U.S. Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Internal Revenue Service (IRS), and U.S. Small Business Administration Office of Inspector General (SBA-OIG) are all actively conducting investigations under the PPP.
-These investigations are leading to a multitude of federal charges, and company owners, corporate executives, and other individuals accused of PPP loan fraud are facing enormous fines and the potential for decades of federal imprisonment.
+Currently, the U.S. Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Internal Revenue Service (IRS), and U.S. Small Business Administration Office of Inspector General (SBA-OIG) are all actively conducting investigations under the PPP.
+These investigations are leading to a plethora of federal charges, corporate executives, and company owners, and other individuals accused of PPP loan fraud are facing enormous fines and the potential for decades of federal imprisonment.

 Understanding the PPP’s Requirements and the Charges for PPP Loan Fraud

-For individuals and companies that have applied for and received PPP loans, one important thing to understand is that the PPP itself does not include provisions for criminal enforcement.
+For individuals and companies that have applied for and received PPP loans, a key thing to understand is that the PPP itself does not include provisions for criminal enforcement.
 The PPP was established under the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, and the CARES Act is not a penal statute.

-Instead, in order to prosecute PPP fraud, the DOJ is relying on the pre-existing federal laws that are used to prosecute fraud crimes generally.
+Instead, the DOJ is relying on the pre-existing federal laws that are used to prosecute fraud crimes generally in order to prosecute PPP fraud.
 This means that they have a multitude of tools at their disposal; and, as some of the early PPP loan fraud cases have shown, prosecutors are making full use of the tools they have available.

 When Can the DOJ File Charges for PPP Loan Fraud?

-While the law around PPP loan fraud is still developing, there are already various acts and practices that have been identified as constituting fraud under the Paycheck Protection Program.
+Although the law around PPP loan fraud is still developing, there are already various acts and practices that have been identified as constituting fraud under the PPP.
 This includes acts and practices related to (i) PPP loan applications, (ii) use of PPP loan funds, and (iii) certifications for PPP loan forgiveness.

 1. PPP Loan Application Fraud

-While millions of small businesses were (and remain) eligible for PPP loans, not all businesses have the ability to obtain federal funds under the program.
-In particular, only businesses qualifying as “small business concerns” under the Small Business Act, 15 U.S.C. § 632, are eligible, and applications must be based on the need for funding due to, “the uncertainty of current economic conditions mak[ing] necessary the loan request to support the ongoing operations of the eligible recipient.”
+Although millions of small businesses were (and remain) eligible for PPP loans, not all businesses have the ability to obtain federal funds under the program.
+In particular, only businesses that qualify as “small business concerns” under the Small Business Act, 15 U.S.C. § 632, are eligible, and applications must be based on the need for funding due to, “the uncertainty of current economic conditions mak[ing] necessary the loan request to support the ongoing operations of the eligible recipient.”